Connect with Us

 The BGE Dean’s Excellence Merit Scholarship is awarded to eligible master’s students who demonstrate outstanding academic promise based on their verified undergraduate GPA.
 Dean’s Excellence Scholars receive a scholarship to apply toward their first-semester tuition costs.

-Need-based financial aid is available in the form of federal and private loans.
-It is recommended that you begin the process of applying for financial aid as soon as you are accepted.
-Generally, graduate students take out loans to cover the full cost of tuition and living expenses for the full year of the program.
-You may use the Estimated Cost of Attendance information in determining federal loan amounts; this program falls under Biomedical Graduate Education > Biomedical Graduate Programs (as opposed to the Special Master’s Program).
+Students may wish to apply for federal loans, private loans or outside scholarships.
+It is recommended that you begin the process of applying for federal financial aid as soon as possible after applying for admission.
+You may use the Estimated Cost of Attendance information in determining loan amounts; this program falls under Biomedical Graduate Education > Biomedical Graduate Programs (distinct from the Special Master’s Program).

 Students who have been accepted to the GeorgeSquared summer cohort and are applying for financial aid will also need to fill out a Georgetown University Graduate Summer Aid Application, which can be found at the bottom of the applying for financial aid page.